ESLint: Setting Up From Start to Finish

 }

-How to ignore code in ESLint?
+How to Ignore Errors in ESLint?

 You have several options for skipping code checks in your project, which should, of course, be used with caution!
 If you want to ignore entire directories, you can utilize the ignores key in your config file and specify them there.
 We don’t want to check the output files and external code, so we exclude the dist, vendor, and node_modules directories.
 If you need to handle more advanced scenarios, just check out the docs.